13 Steps to Wake Up Early in the Morning (and not Feel Tired!)

 We are big advocates of people starting their days with breakfast for the benefits it has for your health.
 Your brain needs proper fuel to function optimally.
 If your blood sugar is low, your brain will begin to slow down and you will feel fuzzy as a result.

-Healthy breakfasts that combine protein with slow-burning carbs (such as a banana with peanut butter or granola with yogurt and berries) are best for maintaining your blood sugar levels throughout the day.
+Healthy breakfasts that combine protein with slow-burning carbs (such as a banana with peanut butter or granola with yogurt and berries).
+These are best for maintaining your blood sugar levels throughout the day.
 This post contains suggestions for quick, healthy breakfasts that help jumpstart this healthy habit.

 13. Practice mindfulness.

 Starting your morning by practicing mindfulness promotes healing, increases your awareness and energy, and sets you up for success.
-Take five minutes to practice mindfulness as soon as you wake up to improve your focus and energize your body before you start your day.
+Take five minutes to practice mindfulness as soon as you wake up.
+This will improve your focus and energize your body before you start your day.

 Conclusion: Wake up early for more success and happiness.

-In this article, we have talked about how waking up early increases your success, and provided tips for getting into the habit of rising earlier than usual.
+In this article, we have talked about how waking up early increases your success.
+And we provided tips for getting into the habit of rising earlier than usual.

 See what difference waking up early can make in your life by trying out the processes mentioned here for at least a week.